Saint Thomas Christians: Demographics

 The Saint Thomas Syrian Christians form 12.5 percent of the total population of Kerala and 70.73 percent of the Christians in the state.
 K. C. Zachariah notes that the 20th century was period of significant transition for the Saint Thomas Christians in terms of its demographic and socioeconomic status.
 Around 1900, the community was concentrated in a few areas, was geographically static and "... was characterised by very high death rate, very high birth rate, very early age at marriage, and 10 to 12 children per married woman".
 The population had increased eight-fold during the preceding century, from a base figure of about 100,000, and comprised nearly 50 per cent children.
 But, the population growth of Saint Thomas Christians came down drastically after the 1960s, with the lowest birth rate, highest age at marriage, highest family planning user rate, and lowest fertility rate compared to other communities in Kerala.
 The proportion of children has come down to less than 25 percent.
 The absolute and relative size of the community is in a diminishing trend and is approaching a zero population growth regime.

 As of 2001, in Kerala, more than 85 per cent of the Saint Thomas Christian population live in the seven southern districts of the state – Kollam, Pathanamthitta, Alappuzha, Kottayam, Idukki, Ernakulam and Trissur.
 They have also migrated to other cities in India like Ooty, Mangalore, Bangalore, Chennai, Pune, Delhi, Mumbai, Coimbatore, Hyderabad and Kolkata.
 Migration steeply increased in the post-independence period and major destinations were United States of America, Canada, Western Europe, Australia and the Middle East.
 According to a rough estimate, 20–25 percent of the Saint Thomas Christians live outside the state of Kerala.

+With respect to Christian denomination, 55% of Saint Thomas Christians in the Indian state of Kerala belong to the Catholic Church.
+In 1980, the Mar Thoma Syrian Church (Reformed) had a church membership of around 400,000 communicants, while the Syriac Orthodox Church (Oriental Orthodox) had 1,400,000 members.